ivmai/bdwgc/doc/gcdescr.md

   * Programs with a large root set size and little live heap memory will expand the heap to amortize the cost of scanning the roots.
-  * GC v5 actually collect more frequently in non-incremental mode.
+  * GC v5 actually collects more frequently in non-incremental mode.
 The large block allocator usually refuses to split large heap blocks once the garbage collection threshold is reached.
 This often has the effect of collecting well before the heap fills up, thus reducing fragmentation and working set